 Yes, You earn credits equal to four (4) times the amount of time you teach if you prepare Five (5) or more pages of hand-out materials for the participants.
 If you prepare less than five (5) pages, you receive two (2) times the number of hours you teach.
 For second and subsequent presentations of the same materials, you get half the credit of the first presentation.
 It is your responsibility to make sure the course provider submits your hours accurately.
 These hours go toward your live in classroom requirement hours.
 See Rule 21 §4.03.

 Yes, up to one half the annual CLE requirement of both General and Ethics/Professionalism credits (6 hours general and 1.5 hours E/P) for articles printed in approved books or journals whose primary intended readers are attorneys.
 This hours go toward you live hour requirment, but not your live in classroom requirement.
+You will only receive E/P credit if the ethics section is presented in a section separate from the primary topic and inot interspersed with the primary topic.
 See Rule 21, Section 4.07(b).

 Yes.
 Tennessee pioneered credit for pro bono service.
 You will receive one (1) hour of Ethics/Professionalism (Not Dual) credit for each five (5) billable hours of approved pro-bono legal representation provided through court appointment, an organized bar association program or legal services organization.
 (Rule 21, Section 4.07c.)
 You can get up to the full annual requirement for published writing (4.07b), service as a bar examiner (4.05), service on the Board of Professional Responsibility (4.06), or by passing a bar examination or specialty certification examination (2.05).
 Service on a state or national governmental committee involved in formal sessions for review of proposed legislation, rules or regulations can earn up to one-half of the annual requirement.
 These hours go toward your annual seven (7) live hour requirement, but do not go toward your five (5) live in classroom requirement.
 See Rule 21 §4.07a).